flatcloud0b3/power-dojo/README.md

-# Samourai Dojo
+# Power-Dojo [ Dojo on OpenPOWER ]

-Samourai Dojo is the backing server for Samourai Wallet.
-Provides HD account & loose addresses (BIP47) balances & transactions lists.
+Power-Dojo is a server software stack built on top of the [Bitcoin Core full-node](https://github.com/flatcloud0b3/bitcoin), engineered for [OpenPOWER Architecture (ppc64el)](https://openpowerfoundation.org/) - the most open and high performance processor architecture and ecosystem in the industry.
+Power-Dojo augments the Bitcoin full-node to power Samourai Wallets & Electrum Wallets.
+It also provides HD account & loose addresses (BIP47) balances & transactions lists.
 Provides unspent output lists to the wallet.
 PushTX endpoint broadcasts transactions through the backing bitcoind node.

 [View API documentation](../master/doc/README.md)